codingEzio/codingEzio.github.io/docs/hands-on/core-database.md

 -- the SQL generated from the previous step
 ```

-**table partitioning**

-context
+## Table Partitioning

+### Context

-I wasn't in a position to do this in production, but I still wanted to learn about it.
+> I wasn't in a position to do this in production, but I still wanted to learn about it.
+>
-so I got a local MySQL database in Docker and tried it out.
+> So I got a local MySQL database in Docker and tried it out.
 all normal CRUDs would be exactly the same if not considering efficient queries.

-firstly, it was normally done in the design phase with the table creation so that it knows which table it was operating on.
+- Firstly, it was normally done in the design phase with the table creation so that it knows which table it was operating on.

 ```sql
 CREATE TABLE Quotes (